ScratchAddons/ScratchAddons/README.md

 - Allow users to enable, disable and configure addons.
 - Run addons and provide APIs to them.
-- Provide global state to addons (for example, the `addon.auth` API)
+- Provide global state to addons. (for example, the `addon.auth` API)
-- Pollute prototypes for use with addons
+- Pollute prototypes for use with addons.
 - Avoid addons from interfering with each other.
 - Avoid duplicate work from different addons.